Mikaayel/Mikaayel/README.md

 - 👋 Hi, I’m @Mika
 - 👀 I’m interested in JS & ML
-- 🌱 I’m currently working on a startup

 <!---
 Mikaayel/Mikaayel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.